gvijayar/pks-workshop/README.md

   <pre>kubectl create -f https://raw.githubusercontent.com/gvijayar/pks-workshop/master/Step_0_ProvisionStorageClass_vSphere.yaml</pre>
 </ul>

-2. Create a user defined Namespace
+2. Create a user defined Namespace.
+Note: Update the command below to use the namespace that you are going to be delpoying into.
 <ul><pre>kubectl create namespace geosearch
 kubectl config set-context $(kubectl config current-context) --namespace=geosearch
 </pre></ul>